housing stability for youth in courts (H-SYNC)

 Participants may also benefit from feeling good about helping discover better programs for youth and their families.

 There is a chance participants may feel uncomfortable or may experience distress responding to particular questions.
 Participants do not have to answer any question they do not want to and can stop answering questions at any time.
-There is a small chance that your responses may be accidentally revealed.
+There is a small chance that your responses may be accidentally revealed, including responses related to illegal activities.
 This is most likely to happen while you are completing the survey or phone interview (especially if you are in a public place).
 For example, someone could read or overhear your answers while you’re participating.
 Therefore, we suggest completing surveys and phone interviews in a private location.

 What if I do not want to Participate?